pagekit/docs/developer-basics/widgets.md

 ];
 ```

-This example requires an additional JS component located at `hello:js/widget.js` and a php view file `hello:views/widgets/helloview.php` which is used to render the widget in the front-end.
+This example requires an additional JS component located at `hello:js/widget.js` and a php view file `hello:views/widgets/helloview.php` which is used to render the widget in the frontend.

 `js/widget.js`: